bictorv/chaosnet-bridge/NCP.md

 - for RFC, it includes the remote host and (optional) options (see above).
 - for FWD, it is two bytes of host address [lsb, msb] (which gets put in the ack field of the actual packet).

+#### NOTE further
+If an `EOF` packet sent from the user program to the NCP has the data "wait" (four bytes), the NCP will send the EOF packet (without data) on the Chaosnet, await the packet to be acked, and send a special `ACK` packet (opcode 0177) to the user program when either the EOF packet is acked, or the `eofwait` timeout occurs.

+This is sometimes necessary for complex protocols, such as [FILE](https://github.com/PDP-10/its/blob/master/doc/sysdoc/chaos.file).

 # Internals

 There is one thread handling user processes opening the socket, starting new connections.